Chrono24 Luxury Watch Photography and Authentication Project

 Balancing product, process, and people

-Luxury watch photography typically falls into two categories.
-Either highly controlled product imagery or lifestyle-driven storytelling.
-This project required both to exist within the same frame.
+Luxury watch photography usually falls into two camps.
+Either tightly controlled product shots or something more lifestyle-led.
+For this project, I needed both to sit within the same frame.

-The authentication process is deeply technical.
-Movements are examined, cases are inspected, and every detail is assessed with precision.
-But reducing this to pure product imagery would have missed the human element that gives the process its credibility.
+The authentication process itself is highly technical.
+Movements are examined, cases are inspected, and every detail is checked.
+But if I’d treated it purely as product photography, it would have lost the human side that gives the whole thing its credibility.

 Luxury watch watchmaker atelier photography for Chrono24 authentication and brand campaign